 - Other Liquid Assets

-Cash is the most liquid asset of an entity and thus is important for short-term solvency of the company.
+Cash is the most liquid asset of an entity and thus is important for the short-term solvency of the company.
 The cash balance shown under current assets is the balance available with the business.
 This cash can be promptly used to meet its day-to-day expenses.
 It typically includes coins, currencies, funds on deposit with bank, cheques and money orders.

 Thus, cash appears as first item under the account head “current assets” in the balance sheet as it is the most liquid asset of the entity.
 This is because all the items in the current assets account category are listed in the order of liquidity of the assets.

 Cash and cash equivalents stood at Rs 15,987.70 million as of December 31, 2018 in the Nestle case study above.
 The company takes 12 months as its operating cycle for bifurcating assets and liabilities into current and non-current.
 This operating cycle is based on the nature of products produced by Nestle.
-Furthermore, it also depends on the time gap between acquisition of assets for processing and their conversion into cash and cash equivalents.
+Furthermore, it also depends on the time gap between the acquisition of assets for processing and their conversion into cash and cash equivalents.

 2. Cash Equivalents

-Cash equivalents are the result of cash invested by the companies in very short-term, interest earning financial instruments.
+Cash equivalents are the result of cash invested by the companies in very short-term, interest-earning financial instruments.
 These instruments are highly liquid, secure and can be easily converted into cash usually within 90 days.
 Furthermore, these securities include treasury bills, commercial paper and money market funds.
 Also, these securities readily trade in the market and the value of such securities can also be readily determined.

-The notes to financial statements in case of the Nestle case study describe what all elements come under cash and cash equivalents.
-This explanation is given for the purpose of preparing Statement of Cash Flows for Nestle India.
+The notes to financial statements in the case of the Nestle case study describe what all elements come under cash and cash equivalents.
+This explanation is given for the purpose of preparing the Statement of Cash Flows for Nestle India.
 Thus cash and cash equivalents include:

 - Bank Balances